ijedi1234/CS424_Project3/README.md

 Use a usable port number for [port].
 8080 is a good number for this.

 Then, go to localhost:[port].
 If you used 8080 for the port number, use localhost:8080.

+The paper paperShort.pdf in this github repo has more, but brief information on the project.